 Step 5 – Go back to school

 You don’t really have to go back to school (unless you want to!), but you should take some time to get a financial education.
 Your financial team should explain concepts and strategies so you understand them, but there’s no substitute for studying the issues on your own.

 You can take a class at your local university on business or personal finance.
 If the thought of sitting in a classroom brings tears to your eyes, there are plenty of alternatives.
 Various organizations hold conferences and mini-courses that specifically address managing wealth.
-Contact us for resources.
+You can find sudden wealth resources here.